anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster08.md

 field.y = string accelerated_fields.<xl-name> = <json>
 accelerated_fields.xl2 = {"x": 1, "y": 1}

-Splunk 7.0 Cluster Administration 196

 Populating KV Store Lookups
--  Create a KV store collection stanza in collections.conf –
+- Create a KV store collection stanza in collections.conf
+  -
 Identify and include the options to enable
 - Add lookup definition for KV store
-–
+  -
 Note
 Working Click Settings > Lookups > Lookup definitions with KV store is discussed in detail in Building ê The resulting configuration is saved in transforms.conf Splunk Apps course.
 - Write data to the KV store
-–
+  -
 Search: ... | fields id, location, type | outputlookup <lookup_name>
-–
+  -
 Or, use REST APIs
 curl -k -u <user>:<pw> https://<url:mport>/servicesNS/<user>/<app>/storage/collections/data/<lookup_name> -H 'Content-Type: application/json' -d '{"id": 001, "location": "CA", "type": "basic"}'

-Splunk 7.0 Cluster Administration 197

 How KV Store Works in SH Cluster
 SH1 SH2 SH3
 - In cluster
 a SHC, the KV store forms its own
-–
+  -
 RAFT Consensus
 Member Captain Member
 KV Store Consensus
 KV SHC store members port must (8191 be by accessible default) from all
-–
+  -
-Can use up to 50 nodes –
+Can use up to 50 nodes   -
 If you you must want disable to disable it on KV all store members in a SHC,
 SHC Replication .
 Secondary Secondary
 KV Store Replication
 Primary - SHC synchronize there or restart) captain is a status their and change member KV store (add, list primary every remove, time
-–
+  -
 Search Head Cluster READY
 [kvstore] disabled = true
 server.conf